 Be respectful.
 Protect privacy of residents along the trail.
 Leave gates/fence bars as found.
 Do not disturb wildlife, plants or flowers.
 Dogs if allowed by the leader must be on a leash and cleaned up afterwards as necessary.

 Share the fun.
 Introduce yourself.
 Help make new members and guests feel welcome.
 Help cover carpooling expenses for out-of-town trips with an appropriate donation (refer to website guidelines).

 Remember.
 Leave no trace: carry out any trash or garbage.
 Take nothing but photos.

 Carpooling.
-When accepting a car ride to starting point of an LOC same-day event, it is customary to help defray operating costs by paying the driver $5.00 for trips within Lambton County (or within St. Clair County in the U.S.), or $10.00 outside of those counties.
-Carpooling arrangements including cost sharing payments for multi-day, longer distance trips should be determined by the event leader before departure.
+When sharing a car ride to starting point of an LOC same-day event, it is customary to make a donation to the driver $5.00 for carpooling trips within Lambton County (or within St. Clair County in the U.S.), or $10.00 outside of those counties.
+Carpooling arrangements including cost sharing donations for multi-day, longer distance trips should be determined by the event leader before departure.